ActuallyAdequate/Chimaera/core/rules/injury.md

 ## Injury

-When the Mutated gains an injury whether from an attack or an accident, they must make a choice.
-The mutated can either take an injury to a Body System, this will temporarily but significantly inhibit the use of multiple Body Parts for the remainder of the encounter.
-Or they take an injury to their Body, which permanently damages them and risks them losing Body Parts.
+When the Mutated gains an injury whether from an attack or an accident, they must choose which Body Part they want to injure.
+Similiarily, when dealing an injury to another creature they get to choose which Body Part to Injure.

 ### Injury Types